rickulland/CoCo-www/wwwV2/README.md

 Anyway, we've defined a minimumal web browser as rendering text markup as well as the local display will allow, while including tradional navigation components (bookmarks, history, links), a dollop of file transfer (including image display) and finally simple forms.
 That's a lot, so here's WWW.V2, shedding load all over.
 The www process will end up being 100% UI (user interface) oriented to HTML in > menu > #path out.
 So we've put the OS9 menus _back_ in WWW to allow extra-menual affairs, for example mouse clicks outside the menu area may intersect an array of ‘hit boxes’ describing onscreen links.

- To get www running, the first layer is install the frobio commands *** FIXME add link *** - copied to /dd/CMDS/f.dig, etc. And then use 'attr filename e pe' to make them all runnable.
-Second, load and pack 'host.b09' and 'ifup.b09' as separate programs named host and ifup, put them in /dd/CMDS.
+ To get www running, the first step is install frobio https://github.com/strickyak/frobio/.
+Check out the 'built' directory!
+Copy to /dd/CMDS/f.dig, etc and use 'attr filename e pe' to make them all runnable.
+Second, load and pack 'host.b09' and 'ifup.b09' as separate programs named host and ifup, also put them in /dd/CMDS.
 And finally, edit the example interfaces and hosts files, put them in /dd/SYS/...
 At this point load 'testit' in B09, feed it a hostname and get an IP.
-Or an eternal loop, try a few names.
+Usually, it's simple minded yet.
+Try a few names.

  This has been accomplished so far: